 - Autism is a condition under autism spectrum disorder diagnosis.
 Autism is often used as a shortened term for ASD.

-- In the 2015-2016 school year, 18,746 students diagnosed with ASD were enrolled in Michigan schools (Michigan Department of Education)
+- In the 2016-2017 school year, 19,632 students met eligibility as a student with ASD and were enrolled in Michigan schools (Michigan Department of Education).

 - Approximately 50,000 individuals living in Michigan have ASD.